pesama/konga-metadata/README.md

 			apiName: 'string', 				// name of the object within the api
 			apiPath: 'string', 				// path of the api operations for this entity
 			categories: 'string[]', 		// placeholders to the names of the form categories
-			access: {						// (Object) access information for the entity type
+			security: {						// (Object) access information for the entity type
 				permissions: 'string', 			// definition of the permissions for the owner, group, and public.
 				roles: [ 						// Array with all roles defined for the entity {